Continuing Education Activity

 Hepatitis A

-Hepatitis A has been associated with gestational complications, including premature contractions, placental separation, premature rupture of membranes, and vaginal bleeding.
-These have been reported in a study evaluating the impact of acute hepatitis A on pregnancy.[22]
+HAV has been associated with gestational complications, including premature contractions, placental separation, premature rupture of membranes, and vaginal bleeding.
+These have been reported in a study evaluating the impact of acute HAV in pregnancy.[27]
+Fetal ascites and meconium peritonitis, which is a rare occurrence, have been reported.[4]

 Hepatitis B

-There is increased maternal and perinatal death associated with the Hepatitis B virus infection during pregnancy.
+The adverse effect of HBV on pregnancy is rare in patients with acute or chronic HBV infection.
+Increased maternal and perinatal death is associated with the HBV infection during pregnancy.
+The most common cause of maternal mortality of HBV-related cirrhosis was variceal hemorrhage.[28]
 Placenta abruption, preterm birth, gestational hypertension, and fetal growth restriction have been associated with chronic HBV during pregnancy.
+Chronic HBV in pregnancy increases the risk of progression to cirrhosis.

 Hepatitis C